K-1 Visa for a Fiancé

 - Visa fees

 The consular officer will interview the beneficiary to verify the validity of the relationship.
-For a more detailed overview of how to prepare and what to take to the consular interview, read K-1 Interview Checklist.
+For a more detailed overview of how to prepare, what to take, and example K-1 visa interview questions, read K-1 Interview Checklist.

-The K-1 visa holder has 6 months to use the visa to enter the United States.
+The K-1 fiancé visa holder has 6 months to use the visa to enter the United States.
 Couples should use this time (if necessary) to do any final wedding planning.
-If several family members plan to travel, this window of time gives you time to coordinate.
+If several family members intend to travel, this window of time gives you time to coordinate.
+However, a formal wedding is not required.
+You may get married in a setting that fits your needs and your budget.

-The entire K-1 visa timeline from petition to K-1 visa may take 6 to 9 months for typical applicants.
+The entire K-1 visa timeline from petition to visa may take 10 to 16 months for typical applicants.
 Understanding the steps in this timeline is even more critical for engaged couples because of wedding plans.
 Planning for wedding ceremonies that involve a K-1 visa entrant generally require some flexibility.
-It’s difficult to know exactly when the embassy will schedule an interview and issue the K-1 visa.
-For a closer look at processing times and steps, take a look at the K-1 processing time.
+It’s difficult to know exactly when the embassy will schedule an interview and issue the K-1 fiancé visa.
+For a closer look at what happens after filing Form I-129F, review the K-1 processing time.

 For the fastest processing, ensure that you meet the requirements and submit a well-prepared petition.
 Small mistakes and oversights can result in a time-consuming Request for Evidence.
-CitizenPath can help you navigate this process.
+CitizenPath can help you navigate this process by submitting a strong petition package.

 Upon approval of the adjustment of status through a K-1 entry, the foreign spouse becomes a permanent resident of the United States.
 Subsequently, USCIS will issue a green card as evidence of this status.
 Permanent resident status gives a person the right to live permanently and work in the United States.